jurgen-kluft/ccmdline/README.md

 A hand-written cmdline arguments parser using va_list_t from cbase library.

-Note: Currently can only handle command-line in ASCII
+Note: Currently can only handle command-line in ASCII/UTF-8 encoding.

 ## Example